 Re-direct examination is essentially a ‘repair job’.
 It constitutes an opportunity for the witnesses to correct the wrong impression they may have created during cross-examination or, more bluntly, to correct any wrong information they may have given (witnesses may make mistakes during cross-examination).

 To assess whether this repair job will work, it is important to determine why it is needed.
-Various scenarios may be contemplated.
+Various situations may be contemplated.

 First, in cases where the cross-examiner deliberately directed the witness to a section of a document without taking into account its whole content, potentially affecting the tribunal’s understanding of the document and the answer given by the witness, it may be useful to return to the point and to ask the witness to refer to the document as a whole.
 The purpose here is not so much to allow the witness to complete the answer (although this is, of course, important), but rather to ensure the arbitral tribunal is aware of the full content of the document.
 Even if arbitral tribunals regularly repeat that they know the documents on record, in cases where numerous exhibits have been produced, it may be wise to ascertain whether the key ones have been well understood by the arbitrators.
 Re-direct examination in such cases is relatively easy: if correctly directed to the relevant sections of the document, the witness should be able to answer fully, especially if, during cross-examination, it was apparent the witness wished to be given the opportunity to do so.